See which Democratic candidate has the best (and worst) typography

 In the words of Matthew Butterick–typographer, programmer, lawyer, and delightfully dry-witted design educator–type design is where “candidates tend to be more successful revealing their characteristic limitations.”
 And this, Butterick argues only half-jokingly, means that evaluating them on their type choices is actually a clear-eyed way of judging their overall competence.
 “Typography—that’s a real decision candidates have to make today, with real money and real consequences,” he writes.
 “And if I can’t trust you to pick some reasonable fonts and colors, then why should I trust you with the nuclear codes?”

 Butterick puts each of the 23 Democratic candidates under the microscope, and, to nobody’s shock, finds them all wanting.
 (Remember: He’s a typographer, programmer, and a lawyer—a triple threat when it comes to details.)
-But thanks to a sense of humor that’s somehow both withering and warm, his critiques never feels mean-spirited.
+But thanks to a sense of humor that’s somehow both withering and warm, his critiques never feel mean-spirited.
 The whole thing is worth a long read over your lunch break, but here are some highlights.

 We dunked on Joe Biden for his logo, but Butterick deems his typography the best of the bunch—which is, admittedly, a low bar given that Butterick describes the entire field’s design strategy as one of “radical boredom.”
-Biden gets points for not re-using Gotham, the typeface that made Obama famous.
+Biden gets points for not reusing Gotham, the typeface that made Obama famous.
 But Butterick grudgingly admits that Biden’s typography does what type design does best, while also visualizing what Biden’s campaign is really all about: “look[ing] relaxed and effortless.”
 The trick to pulling this off, he says, comes “only by being exceedingly specific in its details.”
 That’s successful type design—and politics—in a nutshell.
 Biden’s typography isn’t blowing anyone’s minds, but man does it look like he’s got people handling it who know what they’re actually doing.
 And after Trump, it’s easy to see why that feels like exactly what so many voters actually want.

 The opposite of that?
 Cory Booker, according to Butterick.
 Booker picked a non-obvious display font in Conductor—which should have earned him points, given that almost everyone else is still imitating Obama’s “geometric sans serifs”—but everything else Butterick deems “totally inept.”
 He’s right: There’s type design that looks “bad” on purpose, which is its own kind of genius (as anyone who followed Tracy Ma‘s 2011-2016 run at Bloomberg Businessweek will attest).
 This . . . isn’t that: